Polderrider/polderrider.github.io/thejourney.md

 layout: page
 ---

-When i embarked on the mission to begin educating myself as a software engineer, i started largely with prgramming knoeledge that began (and ended!) with 'if statements' built on an inifinite amount of googling techniqes voer the years.
-In hindsight that actually offered some preparation for entering the programming domain, but really only a very little.
+When i embarked on the mission to begin educating myself as a software engineer late in 2022, i started with "programming" knowledge that amounted to little more than knowledge of excel 'if statements' taught by the "University of Googling" over the years.
+In hindsight, it offered some preparation for entering the programming domain, but as you'd imagine its value was exhausted very (very) quickly.

-FOrtunately, with some online searching you can quickly uncover a staggeing amount of free self-study content on the internet.
+While deciding where to begin the self-study journey, i was torn between either paying for study or putting my trust in free content - like many who've trodden this path before me, I imagine.
+I put off the decision for as long as i could, and in the end opted for free content.
+It seemed a huge risk at the time.  committing unknown amounts of my (bounded) time to courses that i had no idea would deliver.
+Fortunately, the open source coumminity of th eprogramming world had us self-starters covered.
+And so it came to pass, that i entrusted my intial Computer Science Education to Harvard University's CS department, or more precisely David Malan and his excellent team.

+What follows is a synopsis of the Computer Sciences studied thus far.
+The goal is to dip into more detail with individual blog posts about each course